Breast Implant Options for Breast Implant Surgery

 Do breast implants feel heavy?

 Some women report feeling some heaviness in their breasts after their boob job.
-The implants themselves are fairly light, however, your skin and tissue need some time to adapt after surgery before you become used to your new breasts.
+Obviously, as the implants get larger this becomes more of a problem.
+Most women, given enough time to adapt after surgery, become used to their new breasts.

 Do breast implants get hard over time?